mypdns/matrix/tools/privacy_policy.md

     - To improve project Matrix
   - `d`:
     - To save your custom configuration so you can use it again later.
-      - The website does not use Cookies at all.
+      - These websites do not use Cookies at all.

 **3. How long do we keep those data**

   Basically, we keep nothing.
 The bot process your request and that's all.
   Exceptions are:
-  - `d`: Your Committer settings.
-It will be automatically destroyed after 30 days of using the website.
+  - `d`: Your settings.
+It will be automatically destroyed after X days of using the website.
+    - `d1`: 30 days
+    - `d2`: 62 days (or you can delete your account instantly at any time)

 **4. Who can I talk to about your server?**